Fannon/mobo-documentation/Modeling/ProjectStructure/field.md

 ## Description
 Fields are the mobo equivalent to SMW attributes.

-The biggest difference to SMW attributes is that mobo fields already declare how they will be rendered and validated.
-Those information will be inherited through the models up to the final form.
+The biggest difference to SMW attributes is that mobo fields already declare how they are rendered and validated.
+Those information are inherited through the models up to the final form.

 #### Fields declare
 * A human readable title